alessandro-ramos/chip8-win32/README.md

 ## Implementation Notes

-I've consulted several sources for my implementation (see references below), and there were some discrepancies.
+The original author consulted several sources for his implementation (see references below), and there were some discrepancies.
 This is how I handled them:

 * Regarding `2nnn`, [cowgod][] says the stack pointer is incremented first (i.e.